stumpfm1/Guides-and-Documents/Generative_AI_Playbook_README.md

       - You want to integrate the model tightly into your stack
       - You need on-device inference, edge deployment, or custom fine-tuning
     - Tip: Use Amazon Bedrock, Azure ML Model Registry, or Vertex AI Model Garden to browse and evaluate options across providers
-- Adaptation: Use Retrieval-Augmented Generation (RAG) or prompt engineering.
+- Adaptation: Use Retrieval-Augmented Generation (RAG) or prompt engineering
-  - RAG (Retrieval-Augmented Generation): Integrate private, up-to-date data at inference time without fine-tuning.
+  - RAG (Retrieval-Augmented Generation): Integrate private, up-to-date data at inference time without fine-tuning
     - Common in all three clouds via vector databases: Amazon OpenSearch + Bedrock, Azure Cognitive Search, Google Vertex AI Search
     - Ideal for legal, policy, support, and scientific applications where ground truth is critical
     - Use embeddings + semantic search for precision
   - Prompt Engineering: Use zero-shot, few-shot, chain-of-thought, or templated prompts
     - Apply structured design patterns (e.g., ReAct, Tree-of-Thought) to break down complex tasks
     - Use tools like PromptFlow (Azure), LangChain, or Google’s PromptMaker to manage prompts systematically
-- Deployment: CI/CD pipelines with monitoring tools like MLflow or Kubeflow.
+- Deployment: CI/CD pipelines with monitoring tools like MLflow or Kubeflow
-  - Treat AI workflows like software: version everything
+  - Treat AI workflows like software: version everything (please)
   - Use CI/CD pipelines to automate model testing, prompt validation, and inference checks
   - Tools by Cloud:
     - AWS: SageMaker Pipelines + CloudWatch + Model Monitor